Rainy-City1212/Rainys-IW4x-.GSC-Trickshot-Mod-Menu/README.md

 | Toggle TS Aimbot         | Crouch + D-pad Up           |
 | Spawn Trickshot Platform | Crouch + D-pad Left         |

-All quick binds should be enabled by default, however most are toggelable within the menu if you want them turned OFF.
+All quick binds should be enabled for the host by default, however most are toggelable within the menu if you want them turned OFF.

 ### Controller Notes